 Godly Woman Characteristic (Series): Not malicious

 Godly Woman Characteristic (Series): Not Malicious.
+This is a part of the godly woman characteristics series.
 The previous post in this series can be found here.

 Like the ungodly they maliciously mocked; they gnashed their teeth at me. – Psalm 35:16